Gluten Free Vegan Shortbread with Almond Flour

 - Preheat oven to 350° Fahrenheit (175° Celsius) and prepare a large baking sheet with parchment.

-- In a medium bowl, beat butter, maple syrup and salt with a handheld mixer or a wooden spoon until fluffy.
-Next, add the rice flour and almond meal and mix at low speed (or with a fork) until a loose dough forms.
+- Next, add the rice flour and almond meal and mix at low speed (or with a fork) until a loose dough forms.
 Then, get in there with your hands to form into a ball.

 - Once chilled, you can either scoop or roll the dough.
 Want soft, puffy cookies?
 Scoop out 1 tablespoon (15ml) of dough and roll into a ball.
 Gently press ball into a 1 cm (⅓ inch) thick round.

 - Bake for 11-14 minutes, until the bottoms turn golden brown.
 The rolled cookies will cook faster than the drop cookies.
-Remove cookie sheet to a cooling rack and let fully cool before handling as they firm up when cool.
+Remove cookie sheet to a cooling rack and let fully cool before handling as they only firm up when cool.

 - Keep cookies in a sealed container at room temperature for up to three days, or store in an airtight container in the freezer for up to a month.